-TRY Though the menu generally changes with the season (from $215 for a five-course degustation), the Boeuf Japonais makes an appearance often.
+TRY Though the menu generally changes with the season, the boeuf makes an appearance often.
 There's no faulting the carefully pan-roasted omi tenderloin or those light-as-air potato souffles, but it's the deconstructed bearnaise that's testament to Lepinoy's finesse – buttery yet so, so vivacious.

 There are few creperies that are truly good, and this Brittany-style creperie along Seah Street is as authentic as it gets.
 Entre-Nous serves both those lemon-hued pancakes commonly adorned with sweet toppings, as well as the russet-coloured savoury crepes (alternatively known as galettes de sarrasin) made of buckwheat flour.
 The classic toppings – ham and emmental cheese, roasted potatoes with Reblochon cheese and bacon bits, among others – are all present and the crepes are cooked lacy and crisp, just like tradition dictates.
 The drinks too hark of Brittany: ciders, artisanal apple juice, and even the Kir Breton aperitif.